drgfc321/Recipe-book/README.md

 A full-stack recipe management and meal planning application with macronutrient tracking, pantry management, shopping lists, and smart recipe recommendations.

 > **Development note:** Built with AI-assisted development (Claude Code).
-Architecture, technology selection, data modelling, and code review were my own — including decisions such as replacing Hibernate auto-DDL with versioned Flyway migrations, choosing GraphQL over REST for the API layer, and the design of the meal-plan generation algorithm.
-See [ARCHITECTURE.md](ARCHITECTURE.md) for the reasoning behind the main technical choices.
+I directed the project end to end — scope, feature design, application logic, testing and debugging — and made the technical decisions, consulting the tooling on implementation approaches and evaluating its proposals rather than writing the code line by line.
+The stack (Quarkus + Vaadin) was chosen deliberately as an unfamiliar ecosystem to learn.
+See [ARCHITECTURE.md](ARCHITECTURE.md) for how the system is put together.

 ## Features